j-moralejo-pinas/dist_classicrl/docs/installation.rst

 Installation Guide
 ==================

-This guide provides step-by-step instructions for installing and setting up the ci-cd-python project template.
+This guide provides step-by-step instructions for installing and setting up the dist_classicrl project template.
 Choose the installation section that best fits your needs.

 .. contents:: Table of Contents
     :local: